How to Develop the Mind of Christ

 One of the best ways we do this is through prayer, asking God to remove all false thinking and replace it with His truth.

-Feeding Our Minds with Truth
+Have the Mind of Christ by Feeding Our Minds with Truth

 It’s not enough to simply expel negative or deceptive thinking.
 If that’s the extend of our efforts, we’ll find ourselves fighting the same battle again and again.
 To truly walk in freedom and begin to think as Christ does, we’ll need to counter and replace falsehoods with truth found in Scripture.